micmejia/bible-dump/AMPC/Matthew/Matt 19.md

-Jesus answered him, If you would be perfect [that is, [^e]have that spiritual maturity which accompanies self-sacrificing character], go and sell what you have and give to the poor, and you will have riches in heaven; and come, [^f]be My disciple [side with My party and follow Me].
+Jesus answered him, If you would be perfect [that is, have that spiritual maturity which accompanies self-sacrificing character], go and sell what you have and give to the poor, and you will have riches in heaven; and come, be My disciple [side with My party and follow Me].